 Celebrate the West is a regional art competition that challenges high school students to create works inspired by their state.
 The 2019 competition deadline is April 28, 2019.
-Winners will be announced at the WGA Annual Meeting in Rapid City, South Dakota.
+Winners will be announced at the WGA Annual Meeting in Vail, Colorado.

 We're proud to announce the winners in the inaugural Western Governors’ Association Celebrate the West regional art competition, which challenged high school students to create two-dimensional artwork inspired by their state.

 More than 200 entries from the 19 WGA member states, as well as artwork from American Samoa and Guam, arrived by the deadline for the competition sponsored by the Western Governors’ Association.

 While all the entries were terrific, Shayla Bowen of Clear Springs High School in League City, Texas, proved to be the big winner.
 Shayla's True Grit, a detailed work in charcoal, won the Grand Prize ($1,000) and was voted Best of Show ($200) by attendees at our 2016 Annual Meeting in Jackson Hole, Wyoming.